 2. Actually apologize.
 If you're going to make a public statement about sexual harassment allegations that isn't an explicit denial, apologize, it's really not that hard.
 For example: "I'm sorry; I made a mistake I deeply regret."
 Look how easy that was!

 3. Keep your excuses to a minimum.
 This is where Clinton really went off the rails.
 "I didn’t think firing him was the best solution to the problem," she wrote.
-"He needed to be punished, change his behaviour, and understand why his actions were wrong."
+"He needed to be punished, change his behavior, and understand why his actions were wrong."
 Of course, as she notes, "Several years after working for me he was terminated from another job for inappropriate behavior."
 Another reason why a simply apology is best.

 4. Don't even try to make the "it happened in a pre-Weinstein world" argument.
 Clinton, overeager to defend herself, also mentioned, "Over the past year, a seismic shift has occurred in the way we approach and respond to sexual harassment, both as a society and as individuals."
 That is true!
 But what's the purpose of saying that in your statement?
 We already know.
 Again, steer clear of making excuses for yourself.